Building set Lists

 - If you have a BandHelper Basic account, you can enter a date, time and contact info for a set list on its Edit Details page.
 If you have a Pro account, you can attach an event to a set list, and attach contacts to the event.
 (The expanded structure of Pro accounts allows you to use the same set list or contacts for multiple events without entering the same info repeatedly.)
 Then when you view the list of set lists, you'll see a divider line, with undated set lists above the line, sorted by name, and dated set lists below the line, sorted by date.

 - To give your bandmates quick access to a commonly used set list, you can select the star icon on the list of set lists to mark it as a favorite.
 It will then appear on the main menu of the app.
 Set lists for upcoming events will appear there automatically; you can control how many from Settings > Appearance > Main Menu Shortcuts > Set Lists.
 Viewing a set list from a shortcut will open it with the default (last-used) layout, bypassing the options to edit or share the set list.
-You can change layouts using the Layouts button in the bottom toolbar of the set list view, but to edit or share the set list, you will need to navigate to Repertoire > Set Lists > [set list name].
+You can change layouts using the Layouts button in the top toolbar of the set list view, but to edit or share the set list, you will need to navigate to Repertoire > Set Lists > [set list name].

 - To quickly switch between set lists and smart lists without leaving the set list view, you can select the triangle icon on the list of set lists to mark it as a title shortcut.
 Then in the set list view, you can click the title in the top toolbar to choose from your list of title shortcuts.
 This is much faster than navigating back to the full list of set lists or smart lists and then back into the set list view.